gammasoft71/xtd/docs/operator_overloads.md

 **✔️ CONSIDER** defining operator overloads in a type that should feel like a primitive type.

-For example, xtd:ustring has operator== and operator!= defined.
+For example, xtd:ustring has operator == and operator != defined.

 **✔️ DO** define operator overloads in structs that represent numbers.